 The high dependence on fossil fuels for energy, does not only lead to rapid resource depletion, but it also has a direct impact on environmental degradation as pollution (Yi et al., 2023).
 The hunt for renewable energy sources has been sparked by worries about CO2 and other greenhouse gas emissions into the atmosphere caused by the combustion of fossil fuel derivatives.
-(Singh et al 2019 Ajimotokan et al., 2019).
-Owing to environmental issues and the increasingly growing price of petroleum-derived fuel in Nigeria, there is scepticism about its usage in the near future (Oliveira and Franca 2009).
-In fact, the world is trying to phase it out because of climate change (Lazarus & Van Asselt 2018).
+(Singh et al., 2019 Ajimotokan et al., 2019).
+Owing to environmental issues and the increasingly growing price of petroleum-derived fuel in Nigeria, there is scepticism about its usage in the near future (Oliveira and Franca, 2009).
+In fact, the world is trying to phase it out because of climate change (Lazarus & Van Asselt, 2018).
 The majority of Nigerians have been compelled to switch from kerosene to wood and wood charcoal as a cheap and abundant alternative energy source for home uses due to unforeseen price increases (Ajibola et al., 2020).
-Fuelwood and wood charcoal which amount to 87 % of the total annual energy consumption in the country, forms the major part of renewable energy used (Adelekan & Jerome 2006).
+Fuelwood and wood charcoal which amount to 87 % of the total annual energy consumption in the country, forms the major part of renewable energy used (Adelekan & Jerome, 2006).
 The use of these can lead to deforestation, soil erosion, desertification, air pollution, climate change, respiratory problems, eye irritation, carbon monoxide poisoning etc.

 According to Tun et al. (2019), developing nations are well-positioned to encourage the use of renewable energies since they have a wealth of renewable resources, such as wind, solar, geothermal, biomass, and hydropower.
 Yet, this might happen with some financial and political backing.
 Renewable energy has been demonstrated to be a significant factor that favorably affects growth and economic development through generating jobs.
-Using renewable energy also improves chances for energy independence while halting environmental harm (Abbasi & Abbasi 2010).
+Using renewable energy also improves chances for energy independence while halting environmental harm (Abbasi & Abbasi, 2010).
 Nearly everyone's plan has included the shift to a bio-based economy in recent years.
 There are many benefits to transitioning to a bio-based economy, including accelerated rural development, reduced emissions, and increased resource efficiency (Scarlat et al., 2015).
-Nigeria has untapped potential fuel sources in biomass, notably waste from agricultural production and processing (Simonyan & Fasina 2013).
+Nigeria has untapped potential fuel sources in biomass, notably waste from agricultural production and processing (Simonyan & Fasina, 2013).
 Due to its non-nutritional and renewable nature, lignocellulose biomass, such as agricultural wastes, has a great potential for energy production.
-Biomass is one of the most significant energy sources in the world, ranking second only to oil, natural gas, and coal (Toklu 2017; Ozturk 2017).
+Biomass is one of the most significant energy sources in the world, ranking second only to oil, natural gas, and coal (Toklu, 2017; Ozturk, 2017).
 These wastes can be used to generate modern energy that is equal to or better than charcoal and firewood in terms of heating value (Yank et al., 2016).
 Lignocellulosic biomass from these sources, including agricultural waste and forestry waste, calls for special consideration.
 Hemicellulose, cellulose, and lignin are three complex organic compounds found in varying amounts in lignocellulosic biomass.
 Lignocellulosic material can be transformed via conversion technologies into chemicals, useful products, and biofuels (Nada et al., 2017).
 The difficulties with using biomass materials in their natural form due to their high moisture content, irregular shape and sizes (fibrous nature), low bulk density, low combustion efficiency, low heating value, poor grindability, easy biodegradability, hydrophilic, and low energy density must be overcome in order to make biomass materials available for a variety of applications, especially as domestic fuels for cooking, heating, and lighting (Tong et al., 2018).
 Solutions to these problems are to torrefy biomass and compressed them into pellets, briquettes, or cubes (Bajwa et al., 2018).
 Torrefaction is a thermochemical process that is eco-friendlier and more promising, and it is widely used by many researchers to pre-treat various types of biomass resources, including woody, non-woody, and forest residue, agricultural residue, and agro-industrial waste (Rago et al., 2021).